5 Effective Customer Engagement Tips for Insurance Marketers

 When you work in an industry that’s not seen as being warm and fuzzy, engaging your customers can be uniquely challenging.
 And when it comes to insurance, that lack of engagement can greatly impact customer retention, your brand reputation and your bottom line.
 It’s estimated the effects of customer churn are costing the insurance industry $470 billion annually.

 It’s best to get ahead of your customer engagement strategy before your customers get ahead of – and away from – you.
-Here are some of our recommended strategies for effectively nurturing your many valuable customer relationships.
+Here are some of our customer engagement tips for effectively nurturing your many valuable customer relationships.